Microwave popcorn: Design

+History

+The first use of microwaves to pop corn kernels was when Raytheon engineer Percy Spencer further tested his observation of a nut candy bar melting in his pocket while working with radar tubes during WWII.

 Safety issues

 Care in package design is needed for food safety.

 A safety issue is that the cooking time given on the packaging does not apply to all microwave ovens.
 Setting the timer and coming back later, after the timer's alarm has sounded, could result in the popcorn being burnt and smoking badly.
 Microwave popcorn makers suggest that the person cooking the popcorn stay near the oven to observe the popcorn as it cooks, and take the popcorn out when the time between pops is more than a few seconds.

-The concern about microwave popcorn bags has increased in the last few years in terms of the waste and their harmful impacts on the environment.
-A study shows that food packaging accounts for almost two-thirds of the total volume of packaging waste.
-In addition, the coating materials used in microwave popcorn bags can have negative effects on the environment.
-Researchers have detected toxic chemicals in the bags, such as perfluorinated compounds (PFCs) and their potential precursors.
-PFCs are environmentally persistent, bioaccumulative, and potentially harmful.
-Among PFCs, perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) have been reported to be toxic.
-Perfluorocarboxylic acids (PFCAs) precursors are proved even more toxic than PFCAs themselves.
-In addition, due to the persistence and mobility properties of PFOA, it has been detected in water, soil, air, and wildlife.
-To minimize the harmful impacts of PFCs on the environment, people have developed many treatment methods to remove them from aqueous solutions.